-It's early days in the US September quarter earrings reporting season with only 17% of S&P 500 companies having reported with 74% coming in better than expected, which is below the norm of 76%.
+It's still only early days in the US September quarter earrings reporting season with only 16% of S&P 500 companies having reported with 75% coming in better than expected.

 Pressure remains on the Bank of England.
-UK inflation was unchanged at 6.7%yoy in September and while core inflation fell to 6.1%yoy it was slightly higher than expected and services inflation rose further to 6.9%.
-What's more wages growth remained elevated at around 8%yoy.
+UK inflation was unchanged at 6.7% yoy in September and while core inflation fell to 6.1% yoy it was slightly higher than expected and services inflation rose further to 6.9%.
+What's more wages growth remained elevated at around 8% yoy.
 Combined this maintains pressure on the BoE for a further rate hike.
 The risks are high though because payrolls are now falling.
 Fortunately for global markets, the UK is at the high end in global comparisons of inflation and wages growth.
 See the next two charts.